Editing

 Editing Options

-The down arrow next to the Tempo box offers 3 options:- Tempo / Time Signature Editor: open this editor.
+The down arrow next to the Tempo box offers 3 options:- Tempo / Time Signature Editor: Open this editor.

-- Song Editor: shows the Song Editor.
+- Song Editor: Opens the Song Editor.

-- Editing Options menu: provides access to various editors.
-If the main window is small some items from the editing options area may be moved to the menu.
+- Editing Options menu: Provides access to various editors.
+If the main window is small, some items from the editing options area may appear in this menu.